laschuet/ClusteringPrototypesCriticisms.jl/README.md

 2. Provide the raw data set, the clustering assignments of the data instances, and the kind of method to be used for computing the prototypes and criticisms.

-In order to compute prototypes and criticisms for raw data sets, provide the raw data set and the kind of method to be used for computing the prototypes and criticisms.

 ## Installation

 We assume that you have a working [installation of Julia][julia-install-url].